Spectra of infinite graphs via freeness with amalgamation: The Amalgamated Free Product for Graphs

 \section{The Amalgamated Free Product for Graphs}

-In Section \ref{subsecproductcombdesc} we give a combinatorial description of our product and show that it extends both the free product of graphs given in \cite{quenell1994combinatorics} and the notion of universal cover of a graph.
-At the end of Section \ref{subsecproductcombdesc} we state Theorem \ref{thmrefmain}, the main result of this section, which explains the use of having such a product.
+In Section \ref{subsecproductcombdesc} we give a combinatorial description of our graph product and show that it extends both the free product of graphs given in \cite{quenell1994combinatorics} and the notion of universal cover of a graph.
+At the end of Section \ref{subsecproductcombdesc} we state Theorem \ref{thmrefmain}, the main result of this section, which explains the connection with freeness with amalgamation and the use of having such a product.

-In Section \ref{secoperatorproduct} we delve into the technicalities of the product, showing the connection between the combinatorial description given in Section \ref{subsecproductcombdesc} and the construction of freeness with amalgamation described in Section \ref{subsecHilbertProd}.
+In Section \ref{secoperatorproduct} we delve into the technicalities of the product, showing the connection between the combinatorial description given in Section \ref{subsecproductcombdesc} and the construction of the amalgamated free product of Hilbert modules described in Section \ref{subsecHilbertProd}.